mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 This command creates a web experience for your Amazon Q Business application and returns the web experience ID.
 Save the web experience id for the following command to use.

 To get the URL for the web experience.
 Replace "app-abcd1234xmpl" with the name of your application ID that's returned from Step 4.
 Replace "wex-abcd1234xmpl" with your actual web experience id.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness get-web-experience \